 Three Legs of the Fullness Stool

-Whether putting together a meal or snack, one important component to keep in mind that will help to keep those growing bodies satisfied for longer are what I like to call the three legs of the fullness stool: fat, fiber, and protein.
+Whether putting together a meal or snack, one important component to keep in mind that will help to keep those growing bodies satisfied for longer is what I like to call the three legs of the fullness stool: fat, fiber, and protein.

 Having all three of these pieces in a meal helps to keep teens full and functioning for longer.
 This, in turn, means less filler food needed, making it easier to feed teens on a budget.
 Let’s discuss each component.

 While many of us were raised to believe that fat is bad, it is more complicated than that.
 Fat is an essential part of a healthy diet.
 You need fat to give you energy, promote cell growth, absorb certain nutrients, and balance out hormones (and what teenager doesn’t need help with this?).
 Having said that, there are fats that we should eat more of, fats we should eat moderately, and fats we should avoid.

-“Good” fats include monounsaturated fats (think olive oil, avocados, nuts, and peanut butter) which are plentiful in a Mediterranean diet and polyunsaturated fats such as Omega-3 fatty acids (think salmon, sardines, flaxseeds, and walnuts) are what you could call “good” fats.
+Monounsaturated fats (think olive oil, avocados, nuts, and peanut butter) are plentiful in a Mediterranean diet and polyunsaturated fats such as Omega-3 fatty acids (think salmon, sardines, flaxseeds, and walnuts) are what you could call “good” fats.
 These fats help with brain development, as well as raising good cholesterol, lowering bad cholesterol, and reducing inflammation.

-Finally, “bad” fats are trans fats, which became popular among food processors because of their long shelf life, but offer no health benefits and, in fact, can do a lot of damage.
+Trans fats became popular among food processors because of their long shelf life, but they offer no health benefits and, in fact, can do a lot of damage.
 These are less and less prevalent in our food, but still sometimes show up in packaged foods.
 Try to avoid them whenever possible.

 Fiber, especially when it comes in the form of fruits, vegetables, and whole grains are wonderful for keeping bellies full for longer (because they take longer to break down), stabilizing blood sugar, and keeping our digestive systems running smoothly.